SilkRose/Pony/stories/plush-pondering/plush-pondering.md

 Maybe it's not worth worrying about, after all, my life is pretty good for a Pinkie Pie plush.

-As I'm carried through the air, held by the person I care most about, only one thought is running though my head.
+As I'm carried through the air, held by the person I care most about, only one thought is running through my head.

 Wheeeeee!